MARKET UPDATE FOR 23rd April 2025

 MONEY MARKET

 CBK analysis on Tuesday showed excess liquidity in the market.
-The regulator was therefore in the market for Kes 60Bn in 1 day and 6 days TAD in order to remain within the monetary policy path set by the MPC.
+The regulator was therefore in the market to mop up Kes 80Bn in 1, 6 and 13 day repo in order to remain within the monetary policy path set by the MPC.

 LOCAL MONEY MARKET | |||